Out-Law News | 19 Nov 2019 | 10:38 am | 2 min. read

-The EU ETS is a carbon trading scheme which applies to around 11,000 heavy energy users in the UK including power stations, oil refineries, offshore platforms and manufacturers of heavy industry.
+The EU ETS is a carbon trading scheme which applies to around 11,000 heavy energy users, around 1,000 of which are in the UK.
+Such users include power stations, oil refineries, offshore platforms and manufacturers of heavy industry.
 The EU ETS requires these operators to measure and report their carbon emissions over the relevant yearly period, and to surrender allowances in proportion to the emissions from their installations.
 Participants are typically given some of these allowances, but have to purchase others through auctions.

 The UK has previously announced its intention to introduce a unilateral Carbon Emissions Tax in a no-deal Brexit scenario.
 This tax would apply to all stationary installations currently participating in the EU ETS, but would not apply to aviation.